Encouraging residents to sign up and support the campaign

 Plane landing at Heathrow.
 Picture: Ian Wylie

-The Government launched public consultations yesterday on expanding Heathrow airport and changes to airspace policy – but neither of them reveal the locations of new flightpaths serving a three runway airport.
+The Government launched public consultations last Friday (February 3rd) on expanding Heathrow airport and changes to airspace policy – but neither of them reveal the locations of new flightpaths needed to serve a three runway airport.

 Wandsworth councillors are concerned that withholding this basic information means that the public cannot tell if they are affected and cannot provide meaningful feedback.

 The Council is demanding the routes are revealed now and residents can subscribe to updates using the form on the council website to find out how they can support the campaign.

 Currently the north of Wandsworth is directly under the two existing arrival flightpaths but with three runways there could be new routes created over quiet neighbourhoods which have never experienced aircraft noise before.